 Setting up projects

-Codemagic allows you to build, test and publish Flutter apps (Android, iOS, web, macOS, Linux), native Android and iOS apps, native apps containing Flutter modules, Flutter widgets and Flutter packages.
+Codemagic allows you to build, test and publish Flutter apps (Android, iOS, web, macOS, Linux), Flutter widgets, native Android and iOS apps and native apps containing Flutter modules.
 Projects can be configured via GUI (Flutter projects only) or using

 codemagic.yaml (all projects).